 Specific herbs are also carefully chosen depending on the diagnosed deficiency patterns in the patient.
-If the pattern deficiency is found to be in the heart or blood, herbs such as jujubee and biota seeds are used.
-If PMS is traced to the stagnation of the liver qi pattern, the herb buplerum or Chai Hu is prescribed.
+If the pattern deficiency is found to be in the heart or blood, herbs such as jujube and biota seeds are used.
+If PMS is traced to the stagnation of the liver qi pattern, the herb bupleurum or Chai Hu is prescribed.

 There are different types of massages that can be used to relieve the symptoms of PMS.
 Shiatsu and Tui Na, for example, focuses on the specific points in the body in order to encourage better blood circulation and bring on relief.
 In addition, massage may be used to induce relaxation and rest.

 Dietary Recommendations for PMS